JuanGongora/JuanGongora.github.io/_posts/2018-07-05-pdo_php_data_objects_the_oop_alternative_to_database_integration.markdown

 > The PDO extension defines a lightweight, consistent interface for accessing databases in PHP.
 Each database driver that implements the PDO interface can expose database-specific features as regular extension functions.
 Note that you cannot perform any database functions using the PDO extension by itself; you must use a database-specific PDO driver to access a database server.

-You will see however, that PDO is compatible with various database management systems ([check out the drivers](http://php.net/manual/en/pdo.drivers.php)), and they all share the same code type.
+You will see however, that PDO is compatible with various database management systems ([check out the drivers](http://php.net/manual/en/pdo.drivers.php)), and they all share the same code format.

 Also, working with prepared statements is much easier as you can have named placeholders (`:calories`) instead of just question marks (`?`).